-Walls are a conduit for messages and conversations, real and imagined.
-Marked upon and marked over while simultaneously altered by reactions, responses and time.
+A conduit for messages and conversations, real and imagined.
+Marked upon and marked over, altered by reactions, responses, loss and time.
 Elements of those, and the layered messages they contain evolve...often contradicting the original cypher.
-Parts fade; even disappear as new marks emerge.
-The conversation continues…
+Parts fade; even disappear as new marks and remnants emerge.

 "The unifying thread in his work is more about point of view and style, rather than specific content or theme.
 His statement is the art work itself - mysterious, expressionistic, fragile and elusive."
 Lydia Takeshita ~ Executive Director LA Artcore Gallery